 Day 1, Missed Payment

 If you can make the payment within that time frame, the foreclosure process stops, and you can return to making your regular payments.
 However, if you cannot make the payment, the foreclosure process will begin.
-It’s easy to get behind on your mortgage payments, but catching up makes a positive impact.
+It is easy to get behind on your mortgage payments, but catching up makes a positive impact.

 Day 120, Notice Of Default

 If you cannot make that initial payment within 30 days, then the lender will send you a notice of default.
-This notice will state that you’ve failed to make your payments and that the foreclosure process will begin in 10 days.
+This notice will state that you have failed to make your payments and that the foreclosure process will begin in 10 days.
 The message will also contain information on avoiding foreclosure, like refinancing or selling the property.

 Day 180, Notice of Trustee Sale